Find out about how Southampton Hub volunteers can support you as a community partner.

 Southampton Hub is a local branch of the national charity, Student Hubs.
 Our team of volunteers and staff work in partnership with the University of Southampton and support students to run practical volunteering projects in the local community.

 Southampton Hub have been active in the community since 2011 (see our history here), and we are always looking to expand our capacity for volunteers, projects and partnerships in the local community with various institutions, organisations and businesses.

-We have several youth projects which may be of interest for schools: Schools Plus (academic tutoring and clubs), Libraries Plus (tutoring in libraries), Branch Up and Branch Up Active (activity days for disadvantaged young peoople), and Empower and Active (in-school mentoring for secondary school children).
+We have several youth projects which may be of interest for schools: Schools Plus (academic tutoring and clubs), Libraries Plus (tutoring in libraries), Branch Up (activity days for disadvantaged young peoople), and Empower (in-school mentoring for secondary school children).

 For sustainable and ethical organisations: BioCycle, a project which tackles food waste in the local community by collecting and recycling it locally.

 Please get in touch!
 Part of our work involves incubating new projects, and we want to work with students and community partners to build new opportunities for volunteering.
 Libraries Plus and BioCycle were all student-incubated projects.

 Our volunteering projects only take place during the university academic term-time.
 The timeline for students typically volunteering is as follows:

 This amounts to 12-13 weeks across the academic year of volunteering from our students, with students typically dedicating 1-2 hours a week including travel.
 The exception to this is our activity day projects, Branch Up, which take place between 10am-4pm on Saturdays over the university term-time.